realm/realm-core/README.md

     Install command line tools (via Xcode)

-Note: The TightDB source code comes bundled with a fallback version of UnitTest++ which will be used when testing, if the 'pkg-config' program does not exists, or if 'pkg-config unittest++ --exists' does not succeed.
+Note: The TightDB source code comes bundled with a fallback version of UnitTest++ which will be used when testing if the 'pkg-config' program does not exists, or if 'pkg-config unittest++ --exists' does not succeed.